Events

 The Magic of Inspiration at Vesak!

-In person at St. Colomba’s House, Oxford.
+In person at St. Colomba’s Church, Oxford.

 We warmly invite you to join us in celebrating Vesak Day, one of the most sacred days in the Buddhist calendar.
 This special day offers an opportunity to come together as a Dhamma community for quiet reflection, laughter and meaningful connection.